PrudhviVajja/DistributedMapReduce/Readme.md

 ## Design

-MapReduce applications show their true potential when run on a cluster of commodity machines (*As it is highly scalable*), our implementation of mimics the MapReduce concept in a local environment using `multiprocessing`.
+MapReduce applications show their true potential when run on a cluster of commodity machines (*As it is highly scalable*),

 Attributes:

 - Master server
 - Key-Value server

-- Worker *(Contains both Mapper and Reducer Code.)*

-  - Mapper
+- Mapper Server

-  - Reducer
+- Reducer Server

 ##### 1. Master Server: